Evgeni Malkin: Back-to-back Stanley Cup championships, continued success (2015–2024)

 Malkin enjoyed a healthy and productive 2017–18 season as he would finish the season with 98 points (42 goals, 56 assists) in 78 games.
-On 15 April 2018, in game three of the opening round of the 2018 playoffs, Malkin recorded his 100th career playoff assist on a Justin Schultz goal in a 5–1 win over the inner-state rival Philadelphia Flyers.
+On 15 April 2018, in game three of the opening round of the 2018 playoffs, Malkin recorded his 100th career playoff assist on a Justin Schultz goal in a 5–1 win over the in-state rival Philadelphia Flyers.
 After eventually defeating the Flyers in six games, the Penguins would face the Washington Capitals in the second round for the third consecutive year where Malkin and the Penguins would fall in six games to the eventual Stanley Cup champion and second-seeded Capitals.

 On 30 January 2019, Malkin suffered a suspected hand injury in a 4–2 win over the Tampa Bay Lightning after he was hit by Lightning’ defenceman Daniel Girardi.
 Despite this, he was able to finish the game recording two assists on goals by Phil Kessel and Kris Letang while also getting into a fight with Lightning forward and captain Steven Stamkos, which was later believed to have aggravated the injury.
 After missing the next four games and returning to the lineup on 11 February, in a 4–1 win over the Philadelphia Flyers, Malkin was the subject of a high-sticking call after swinging his stick into the face of Flyers’ forward Michael Raffl, resulting in a one game suspension.
 On 12 March, Malkin recorded his 1,000th NHL point on a Phil Kessel goal against the Washington Capitals, becoming the 88th player in league history to reach the mark.
 Malkin would finish the 2018–19 season with 21 goals and 51 assists for 72 points in 68 games as the Penguins as a team finished as the fifth seed in the East.
-Malkin followed up 2019 playoffs by a goal and two assists for three points in all four games against the New York Islanders as the Penguins would get swept in the first round by the fourth-seeded Islanders.
+In the 2019 playoffs, Malkin recorded a goal and two assists for three points in all four games against the New York Islanders as the Penguins would get swept in the first round by the fourth-seeded Islanders.